vaishnavi-codes14/Optimizing-Online-Sports-Retail-Revenue/README.md

 Contribution: If you would like to contribute to this project, please fork the repository, make your changes, and submit a pull request.
 Ensure that your code is well-documented and tested.

-Contact For questions or support, please contact Mayur Gadekar at mayurgadekar2501@gmail.com.
+Contact For questions or support, please contact Vaishnavi Kanchan at vaishnavikanchan14@gmail.com.